adamtupper/ultrabench/README.md

 ## Getting Started

+UltraBench is packaged as a commandline application.
+After installing, run `ultrabench --help` to get started.

-To get started using UltraBench, checkout the [Documentation](https://github.com/adamtupper/ultrabench/wiki) on the wiki!
+For more information, checkout the [Documentation](https://github.com/adamtupper/ultrabench/wiki) on the wiki!

 ## Current Datasets & Tasks